m4sterbunny/ParasitesWithoutBorders/Indexing.md

 **Note:** Can only have one project file open at a time for pdf index generator
 ## Step 1
 1. Browse for pdf file
 2. Choose index specific pages
 3. Click on Advanced page numbers
-      * Edit pages to match print version Roman numerals for preface etc.
+      * Edit pages to match print version Roman numerals for preface etc. (NB can remove F from front matter by hand)
 4. Click on *TEXT* (bottom right button)
 5. May get a warning about allocating more memory (i.e. RAM)
     * click **Yes**